lewismacd/MusicFestivalAPI/README.md

 How do I run it locally
-Clone repo locally, install npm and dependencies.
+Clone repo locally, npm install.
-Run 'npm run start' and open the 'GET' link to open GraphQL in browser.
+Run 'npm run start' and open the 'GET' link to open GraphQL in browser (endpoint http://localhost:3000/graphql)
 Sample query as follows:
 query recordLabels {
   recordLabels{